Calisthenics vs weights: Which one is better?

 1) Weights Are Easy To Scale

-If you want to make any exercise more difficult, all you have to do is add 5 lbs to the barbell or the dumbbell.
-This is by far the easiest way to implement progressive overload into your training.
+To make any exercise more difficult, all you have to do is add 5 lbs to the barbell or the dumbbell.
+This is the easiest way to implement progressive overload into your training.

 Conversely, if an exercise is too challenging, all you have to do is take some weight off the bar.